MegaScenes/dataset/README.md

         - `000/000/` . . . `458/150/`
     - `README.md`

-A scene is represented by its zero-padded six-digit scene-ID number as described in [Scene Folders](#scene-folders).
-A directory of scenes can be found at - `s3://megascenes/metadata/categories.json`.
+A scene is represented by its zero-padded six-digit scene-ID number as described in [Scene Folders](#scene-folders) in applicable subdirectores.
+A directory of scenes can be found at: `s3://megascenes/metadata/categories.json`.
+For details on subfolder contents, see the respective sections below.

 ## `databases/` Directory